samhamra/service-poller/README.md

 HOW TO RUN:

-1. Run MySQL 5.7<br/>
-If you have docker and docker-compose installed, run from project root<br/> docker-compose up<br/>
+If you have docker and docker-compose installed, run from project root

-Or run your own mysql with the settings stated in docker-compose.yml
+docker-compose up

+If not:

+1. MySQL 5.7
+Run your own MySQL instance and run server/init.sql.
+Also configure /server/src/main/java/service/poller/App.java
+Input your config to the constructor of MySqlServiceModel ServiceModel model = new MySqlServiceModel("database", 3306, "dev", "root", "secret");

 2. JDK8 and Gradle
 From server/ run: